Classical and Quantum Resources in Perfect Teleportation: Two-qubit channel

 To propose a two-qutrit channel protocol for qubit transmission, we reconstruct the standard teleportation scheme originally designed for two-qubit channels.
 First, we briefly revisit the conventional approach that utilizes two-qubit Bell states as the quantum channel.

-Following the standard protocol, the sender (Alice) and the recipient (Bob) pre-shared an EPR pair.
-When Alice needs to transmit an unknown qubit
+Following the standard protocol, Alice and Bob pre-share an EPR pair.
+To transmit an unknown qubit

-to Bob (satisfying the normalization condition $|\alpha|^2 + |\beta|^2 = 1$), she first applies a controlled-Not gate (qubit 1 as the control and qubit 2 as the target) and follows a Hadamard gate (acting on qubit 1) to her local qubits.
-She then measures qubits 1 and 2 in the computational basis, obtaining a 2-bit outcome $m \in \{00, 01, 10, 11\}$.
-After obtaining the outcome, Bob applies the corresponding Pauli gate ($\mathbb{1}$, $X$, $Z$ or $Y$) to qubit 3 to recover the state $|\phi\rangle_1$ perfectly.
-Figure~\ref{Fig1} illustrates the process of the standard quantum teleportation protocol, where $|\Phi\rangle_{23}$ represents the pre-shared EPR pair, $D_{12}^\dagger$ denotes the unitary operation performed by Alice, and $W_{M_1 M_2}$ corresponds to the state recovery operation implemented by Bob based on the received classical information ($M_1$, $M_2$).
+($|\alpha|^2 + |\beta|^2 = 1$), Alice applies a controlled-Not gate (qubit 1 as control, qubit 2 as target) and a Hadamard on qubit 1, then measures qubits 1 and 2 in the computational basis, yielding outcome $m \in \{00, 01, 10, 11\}$.
+Based on $m$, Bob applies the corresponding Pauli gate ($\mathbb{1}$, $X$, $Z$ or $Y$) to qubit 3, perfectly recovering $|\phi\rangle_1$.
+Figure~\ref{Fig1} illustrates this standard teleportation protocol, where $|\Phi\rangle_{23}$ is the pre-shared EPR pair, $D_{12}^\dagger$ Alice's unitary, and $W_{M_1 M_2}$ represents Bob's recovery operation using the classical outcomes.

 Notice that the pre-shared EPR pair can be replaced by a two-qubit partially entangled pure state

 with $\sum_{j=0}^1|a_j|^2 = 1$, where perfect teleportation is attainable if and only if $|\Phi\rangle_{23}$ is maximally entangled~\cite{li2000probabilistic}.
 Our subsequent analysis will utilize such partially entangled states (and their high-dimensional extensions) as the quantum channel.
 Without loss of generality, one can assume that the Schmidt coefficients $a_{j=0,1}$ are real numbers and $0 \leq a_0 \leq a_1$.
 Meanwhile, the unitary operation $D_{12}^\dagger$ and the following measurement of the computational basis can be regarded as a measurement of the Bell basis.
 This implies that constructing Alice's joint measurement basis reduces to designing the unitary operator $D_{12}$.
 Since Bob's recovery operation depends on the elements of operator $D_{12}$, the essential step of the teleportation protocol lies in the design of this unitary operator.